naominguyen7/Enron-Poi-Identifier/README.md

-- feature_format.py: Modified file.
+- feature_format.py: Modified file from Udacity's.
 Add Option to fill NAs with medians.
+    + converting data from dict form to numpy matrix for easy computation & manipulation
+    + replace missing values with 0s or medians of the feature.
+    + separating the data matrix to a vector of labels and a matrix of features

+- my_classifier.pkl: Classifier with best performance

+- my_dataset.pkl
+- my_feature_list.pkl

+- tester.py: include a function to test the classfier performance.
+    + employ stratified random shuffled splitting (since this is a small, skewed dataset)
+    + give sensitivity, specificity, f1 score, accuracy